Newcastle railway station: Layout and platforms

+The former Platform 12 was mainly used by CrossCountry services terminating at Newcastle.
+It was closed in May 2023 to allow track and signalling modifications which enabled longer trains to occupy the adjacent platform 11.

 Station redevelopment

 Plans were revealed on 30 April 2013 for a major redevelopment, including an £8.6 million project to regenerate the inside of the station, and a further £11.4 million to develop the area surrounding the station.
 The portico redevelopment was completed in April 2014.

 The redevelopment plans contained a number of changes, including: